 - Peel the pepper.
 Remove the plastic from the bowl, then remove the chili and carefully peel off the skin.
 Chop the chili, add it to the bowl with the corn salsa, and mix well to combine.

-- Chill the corn salsa in the fridge for about 30 minutes to 1 hour before serving to ensure everything is nice and cold, and the bold flavors have had a chance to blend and develop.
+- Chill the salsa.
+Chill the corn salsa in the fridge for about 30 minutes to 1 hour before serving to ensure everything is nice and cold, and the bold flavors have had a chance to blend and develop.

-- Corn.
+- Roasting the corn.
 Sauteeing or roasting the corn in the oven gives it a nice flavor.
-If you prefer to roast it in the oven, spread the kernels onto a baking sheet, set the oven to 400, and roast for about 25-30 minutes, or until the corn is a nice golden brown color.
+If you prefer to roast it in the oven, spread the kernels onto a baking sheet, set the oven to 400°F, and roast for about 25-30 minutes, or until the corn is a nice golden brown color.

-- Peppers.
-As I mentioned, I subbed pasilla peppers here instead of poblanos.
-Another option, if you’re just not up for roasting the peppers, is to use jarred roasted poblano peppers, which can usually be found in most local grocery stores.
+- Change up the peppers.
+As I mentioned, I substituted pasilla peppers here instead of poblanos.
+Another option, if you’re just not up for roasting the peppers, is to use jarred roasted poblano peppers, or even a can of green chiles, which can usually be found in most local grocery stores.

 - Adjust the spice.
-You can easily dial the heat up or down for this chipotle corn salsa.
+You can easily dial the spice level up or down for this chipotle corn salsa.

 - Chill the corn salsa.
 This salsa is best served after it’s had a chance to chill in the refrigerator for a bit.
 You want the veggies to be cold.
 Plus, chilling the salsa gives the flavors more time to come together.